Stance (brand)

 Stance was named the official sock of the NBA and MLB in April 2015 and May 2016, respectively.

 The company has 18 US retail stores in Irvine, Las Vegas, Cabazon, Livermore, Los Angeles, Miami, New York City, Orlando, Portland, Salt Lake City, San Clemente, San Diego, Tulalip, New Jersey, Chicago, and Minnesota.
 In October 2018, Stance opened their first International store in Covent Garden, London, England.

 History

 Stance was founded in 2009 by Jeff Kearl, John Wilson, Aaron Hennings, Ryan Kingman and Taylor Shupe.
-The original founders saw an opportunity to address a category of fashion they felt had been overlooked by many brands and the majority of the industry.
+The five original founders saw an opportunity to address a category of fashion they felt had been overlooked by many brands and the majority of the industry.

 The company first began shipping product in August 2010, and now ships over 15 million pairs of socks each year.
 Stance has raised a significant amount of venture capital and is sold in over 40 countries worldwide.